Skip to content

 Surveyor and waywiser are shown at the head of Ogilby’s ‘The Road from London to Holyhead’ map. c1698

 The idea of map measurers is an old one, probably as old as ‘to scale’ maps themselves.
-Beyond simple calipers, early map measurers, or opisometers were very simple affairs indeed- little wheels on a threaded bar that could be pushed along a line.
-More expensive designs that incorporated a dial scale didn’t really appear in any great numbers until the later nineteenth century.
+Beyond simple calipers, the earliest of map measurers, or opisometers, were very simple affairs indeed- little wheels on a threaded spindle that could be pushed along a line.
+With the wheel wound to one end of the spindle, the operator can run the wheel along any line on a map, and, if aware of the scale to which the map is produced, work out by the number of revolutions the distance travelled.
+More expensive designs of map measurer that incorporated a dial scale didn’t really appear in any great numbers until the late nineteenth century.

 An opisometer is easy to use with irregular lines on a map or drawing